 To better understand the importance of the Venetian navy, also visit the part of the ancient Arsenal open to the public when the Biennale is on (this year until November 25).

 Grazie to author Giacomo for this post.
 Giacomo is a Prontopia Local who enjoys sharing his passion for the city and helping visitors to get where they need to go easily.
-Download the Prontopia app today for a stress-free and fun experience getting around, whether that is to the museums that are off the beaten path on time, from the train station to your lodging, or to a special restaurant reservation or tour meeting point.
+Sign up for Prontopia today for a stress-free and fun experience getting around, whether that is to the museums that are off the beaten path on time, from the train station to your lodging, or to a special restaurant reservation or tour meeting point.
 We hope to welcome you in Venice the local way soon!